syvita/NANO/README.md

 the jlink tool to build zero-dependency platform-specific launchers.

 4. `bin/zip-all.sh` to produce the distribution zip files and display their SHA-256 hashes.
 Note that reproducible builds are currently a work in progress, and that only builds on Linux will show the same hashes as the official releases.

-## Running the GUI

-To run the Linux router, double-click the app located at `dist/linux-gui/router/bin/i2p-zero`

-To run the MacOS router, double-click the app located at `dist/mac-gui/router/i2p-zero.app`

-For Windows, double-click the app located at `dist/win-gui/router/i2p-zero.exe`

 ## Running the command line version